1. 6.11 The popover attribute

 3. If ancestor is null, then set ancestor to document.

-5. If originalType is not equal to the value of element's popover attribute, or if the result of running check popover validity given element, false, and throwExceptions is false, then return.
+6. If the result of running check popover validity given element, false, throwExceptions, and document is false, then run cleanupShowingFlag and return.

-8. If the result of running topmost auto popover on document is null, then set shouldRestoreFocus to true.
+7. If the result of running topmost auto popover on document is null, then set shouldRestoreFocus to true.

 This ensures that focus is returned to the previously-focused element only for the first popover in a stack.

-9. Set element's previously focused element to null.
+12. Set element's previously focused element to null.

-10. Let originallyFocusedElement be document's focused area of the document's DOM anchor.
+13. Let originallyFocusedElement be document's focused area of the document's DOM anchor.

-12. Set element's popover visibility state to showing.
+15. Set element's popover visibility state to showing.

-13. Run the popover focusing steps given element.
+17. Run the popover focusing steps given element.

-14. If shouldRestoreFocus is true and element's popover attribute is not in the no popover state, then set element's previously focused element to originallyFocusedElement.
+18. If shouldRestoreFocus is true and element's popover attribute is not in the no popover state, then set element's previously focused element to originallyFocusedElement.

-15. Queue a popover toggle event task given element, "closed", and "open".
+19. Queue a popover toggle event task given element, "closed", and "open".

 To queue a popover toggle event task given an element element, a string oldState, and a string newState:

-3. Set element's popover toggle task to a struct with task set to the just-queued task and old state set to oldState.
+3. Set element's popover toggle task tracker to a struct with task set to the just-queued task and old state set to oldState.

 The hidePopover() method steps are: